AhmedOsama93/Data-warehouse/README.md

   ![image](https://user-images.githubusercontent.com/75946833/170080866-bc806b0f-9d22-48d0-8a51-a055b2c1ddc7.png)

 ## the 3rd step is creating a cube in this data
-* we use VS code and analysis services in SQL management studio.
+* we use VS code and analysis services in SQL management studio and write some MDX quries in this cube.

 ## the 4th step is an analysis
 * We analyzed this cube using python(NumPy and pandas) and excel.